 The NAIC Valuation Manual (VM-30) contains actuarial opinion and supporting actuarial memorandum requirements, including requirements for asset adequacy analysis.

 State insurance regulators have identified the need to better understand the amount of reserves and type of assets supporting long duration insurance business that relies substantially on asset returns.
 In particular, there is risk that domestic life insurers may enter into reinsurance transactions that materially lower the amount of reserves and thereby facilitate releases of reserves that prejudice the interests of their policyholders.
-The purpose of this referral is to propose enhancements to reserve adequacy requirements for life insurance companies by requiring that asset adequacy testing (AAA) use a cash flow testing methodology that evaluates ceded reinsurance as an integral component of asset-intensive business.
+The purpose of this Guideline is to propose enhancements to reserve adequacy requirements for life insurance companies by requiring that asset adequacy testing use a cash flow testing methodology that evaluates ceded reinsurance as an integral component of asset-intensive business.

 This Guideline establishes additional safeguards within the domestic cedent to ensure that the assets supporting reserves continue to be adequate based on moderately adverse conditions.